Talk to an Expert

 At the metric layer, not the wrapper.

-The visible debate is at the pricing-model layer; the actual disagreement lives one layer upstream, in the licensing model (where the value metric lives).
+The visible debate is the pricing model; the actual disagreement lives upstream, in the licensing model (where the value metric lives).
 SPP analyzes AI pricing at the metric layer because the pricing model is downstream of the metric — and the packaging model (how licensed units bundle into editions or tiers) isn't where the AI debate is yet.
 Get the metric wrong and no pricing-model choice saves it.

 [ Bet 01 ]